deobald/deobald.ca/src/content/essays/2023-07-13-third-wave-commercial-open-source.md

 Peaking in the mid-1990s, Red Hat was the poster-child of selling support for software written by other people.
 On the surface, the literal shrinkwrapping is what many of us remember from this time period: graphical installers, Linux on CD, and RPMs built by paid employees.
-While branding and polish isn't to be underplayed, it was support the enterprise wanted -- and bought.
+While branding and polish isn't to be underplayed, it was support the enterprise wanted --- and bought.

 The second wave was characterized by Open Core products and, occasionally, dual-licensing.
 The term "Open Core" is harder to define than "Commercial Open Source".
 There exist obvious examples of true open source cores to otherwise proprietary software products:
 GitLab, Mattermost, and Metabase provide the classic Community Edition vs. Enterprise Edition dichotomy.
 Other businesses are harder to categorize.
-Many products -- including Telegram, Keybase, and Canonical Snap Store -- release open source clients to proprietary services and arguably don't qualify as commercial open source at all.
+Many products --- including Telegram, Keybase, and Canonical Snap Store --- release open source clients to proprietary services and arguably don't qualify as commercial open source at all.

-MySQL was one of the first products to capitalize on dual licensing, capitalizing on the restrictive nature of the GPL.
+MySQL was one of the first products to employ dual licensing, capitalizing on the restrictive nature of the GPL.
 Dual licensing was a huge component of their 186-page [2013 pitch deck](https://www.pitchdeckhunt.com/pitch-decks/mysql).
 MySQL, while undoubtedly second-wave, wasn't Open Core.